duckfuss/duckfuss.github.io/CallumIsWrong.md

 Really?, _really_?, __*really*__??
 You really believe this **crap**???

-By _"system racism"_ i assume you mean systematic/institutional racism - how on earth is it a bad thing to bring institutional racism into the limelight?
+By _"system racism"_ i assume you mean systematic/institutional racism - how on earth is it a bad thing to bring institutional racism into the limelight??

 ### ...so you think institutional racism doesn't exist?
 Rather than list of reasons why you are absolutely and utterly stupid, I think it'll more constructive to convince you that it does.